Learn how to build a Countdown widget on your own

 This file gives you the possibility to define the Configuration dialog for the widget in the Staffbase Studio.
 The data scheme used in the file follows the JSON Schema standard.
 Learn more about it here.

-Under the
+Under the src

-folder, open theconfiguration-schema.ts
+folder, open the configuration-schema.ts

-Replace all the values
+Replace all the values 'message'

 as shown in the code snippet.
-The propertyenddate
+The property enddate

 allows you to define the event date for your Countdown widget later.